Highlights aboard the Spaboat Merdeka 3

 Get ready, you're going to be blown away!

-The homemade Thai food It was incredible.
-Green curry, pad thai, spicy soups, fresh fish, tropical fruit… Every meal was different and delicious.
-I never thought I’d end up eating so much on a boat.
-And there was always plenty.
-There were even chicken nuggets one day!
+The home-cooked Thai food was incredible.
+Green curry, pad thai, spicy soups, fresh fish, tropical fruit… every meal was different and delicious.
+I never thought I’d eat so much on a boat, and there was always more.
+One day there were even chicken nuggets.

-The atmosphere on board was what made the trip special: no rush, no pressure, just good vibes.
-At night, conversations under the stars, soft music, a Singha beer, and a huge terrace where you could lie down and gaze at the sky.
+The atmosphere on board was what made the trip special: no rush, no pressure, just easy good vibes.
+At night, long conversations under the stars, soft music, a cold Singha, and a wide terrace where you could lie down and watch the sky.

-And if, the views from the bow They were, without exaggeration, the best part of the trip.
-I took several naps there.
-I also did some reading and had some of those conversations that only happen on the high seas.
+And honestly?
+The views from the bow were the best part of the trip.
+I had plenty of naps there, did some reading, and had the kind of conversations that only happen at sea.

-Without a doubt.
-The Merdeka 3 is not just a boat.
+The Merdeka 3 isn’t just a boat.
 It’s an experience.
-It’s the calm of the sea, the excitement of the reef, the taste of curry, shared laughter, and true disconnection.
+It’s the calm of the sea, the excitement of the reef, the taste of curry, shared laughs, and real disconnection.

-What I took away most was that feeling of absolute freedom, of being away from the world for a few days.
-Of sleeping with the sea breeze coming through the window, of seeing sharks and then chatting about them with a beer in hand, of learning from other travelers and the team, and of everything happening without any need to rush.
+What I took away most was that feeling of total freedom, of being cut off from the world for a few days.
+Sleeping with the sea breeze coming through the window, of seeing sharks and then chatting about them with a beer in hand, of learning from other travelers and the team, and of everything happening without any rush.

 If you’re looking for something that will take you out of your routine and reconnect you with the sea (and with yourself), this is your sign.